-Produced by WCCL Foundation and SI India under the direction of Dzongsar Khyentse Rinpoche, this project is an attempt at showcasing Indian Buddhist heritage in poetry and music.
+The Bodhi Bhajan Project is an initiative to revive the Nalanda Tradition in India, by promoting sanskrit liturgy, sutras and shastras set to Indian classical music.
 The project is inspired and initiated with the blessings of Dzongsar Khyentse Rinpoche.
+Produced by WCCL Foundation and SI India this project showcases Indian Buddhist heritage in poetry and music.
 Shantideva’s text – Bodhicharyavatara, Saraha’s Vajra Geeti and Dohas in hindi, Chanting names of Manjushri, and Heart Sutra are some of the tracks being offered.

 हे बुद्ध हे तथागत

 Vocals: Ms. Namrata Mahabal, Djembe & Backing Vocals: Jaydeep Vaidya, Keyboard: Devendra Bhome, Violin: Anup Kulthe, Tabla: Ketan Pawar.
-Lyrics: traditional.
+Lyrics: traditional

 This was recorded live, under the Bodhi Tree in Mahabodhi Temple Complex, Bodhgaya.